ONSdigital/eq-survey-runner/README.md

 ### Front-end Toolkit

-The front-end toolkit uses nodejs, npm and gulp.
+The front-end toolkit uses nodejs, yarn and gulp.

 Install nodejs `6.7.1`.
 Make sure npm is installed with `npm`.

-Install dependencies with:
+Install yarn with:

 ```
-npm install
+npm install yarn --global
 ```

 Compile the project with